Reconstructing Test Labels from Noisy Loss Functions: Empirical Analysis

-In this paper, we investigate if it is possible for a (malicious) modeler to recover all the private labels using these interactions with the data curator.
-More broadly, we investigate the problem of (robust) label inference, where the goal is to infer the labels of a hidden dataset from just the (noisy) loss function queries evaluated on the dataset.
-Our focus will be on a particularly strong inference attack where the modeler gets {\em just one} loss query output, which could be distorted by noise.
-Surprisingly, we show that even with just this single query (and no access to the private feature set), for many common ML loss functions, our label inference attack succeeds in exactly recovering {\em all} the true labels.
-This has important ramifications; for example, our attacks could be used by: a) an unscrupulous participant to an ML competition who could learn the labels of the hold-out test set in order to construct a fake model that achieves perfect classification; or b) an adversary to execute a privacy breach by learning labels associated with a sensitive dataset.\footnote{See our ethics and malpractice statement at the end of this paper.\\}
+In this paper, we investigate if it is possible for a (malicious) modeler to recover \emph{all} the private labels using these interactions with the data curator (server).
+More broadly, we investigate the problem of robust label inference, where the goal is to infer the labels of a hidden dataset from only the (noisy) loss function queries evaluated on the dataset.
+Of particular interest will be the case where the modeler gets {\em just one} loss query output, which could be distorted by noise.
+Surprisingly, we show that even with just this single query (and no access to the private feature set or any side knowledge), for many common loss functions including general Bregman divergence-based losses and multiclass cross-entropy with common activation functions like sigmoid and softmax, our inference attack succeeds in exactly recovering {\em all} the labels.
+This is a stronger privacy violation than that postulated by {\em blatant non-privacy}~\citep{dinur2003revealing}, where the goal is to only reconstruct a good fraction of the true labels.

+Our observations in this paper have important ramifications, for example, when used by an adversary to execute a privacy breach by learning labels associated with a sensitive dataset, or by an unscrupulous participant to an ML competition for learning the unknown test labels.
+Our results call to attention these vulnerabilities which might be currently under silent exploitation.
+Armed with this information, individuals and organizations, which vend these seemingly innocuous aggregate metrics from their models can grasp the potential scope of the resulting information leakage.